Whether you want to hike or paddle, Big Thicket National Preserve offers backcountry camping throughout much of the

 Permits are free!

 No reservations are needed—you can pick up a permit on the same day as your trip.
-You only need to get your permit in advance if your trip starts on a holiday when the visitor center is closed (Thanksgiving, Dec.
+If you would prefer to get a permit before your trip, permits are available up to 14 days in advance.
+(Advance permits are necessary for trips beginning on these holidays when the visitor center is closed: Thanksgiving, Dec.
 25, and Jan.
-1).
+1.)

-No, Big Thicket does not have designated campsites.
-All camping in the preserve is primitive, backcountry camping.
+No. Big Thicket National Preserve does not have campsites or campgrounds.
+All camping in the national preserve is primitive, backcountry camping, or backpacking.

 No. Sleeping in a vehicle at a trailhead or day-use area is prohibited.